nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery.md

 * Input: `void`
 * Output: `Blob`, a JSON blob
 * Parameters
   * `extraHeadersJsonStr`: String optional.
 A JSON object as string, with more headers than the one sent byt the plugin, allowing for extra tuning if needed
+  * `configName`: String, optional.
+The name of the XML contribution to use for baseUrl, clientId, etc. If not passed, the plugin uses `"default"`.

 The operation calls the service and returns a JSON Blob, that contains the object described in `Common Usage (Both Enrichment and Discovery)` in the main [README](/README.md)